venugopalreddy2004/competitive_coding/README.md

 # competitive_coding
-solutions of problems (both problemset and contests) on platforms like codeforces,atcoder,codechef etc.
+solutions to problems (both problemset and contests) on platforms like codeforces,atcoder,codechef etc.